seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **ISABELLA**
 Most strange, but yet most truly, will I speak:
-That Angelo’s forsworn; is it not strange?
+That Angelo's forsworn; is it not strange?
-That Angelo’s a murderer; is ’t not strange?
+That Angelo's a murderer; is 't not strange?
 That Angelo is an adulterous thief,
 An hypocrite, a virgin-violator;
 Is it not strange and strange?